haypers/startup/README.md

 - [x] **Components** - split into 4, simalar to simon.
 - [x] **Router** - the nav bar works as expected.
 ## 🚀 React part 2: Reactivity
 - [x] **All functionality implemented or mocked out** - I've got all the basic functionality working.
 You can make an account, view a static pixel art grid, change a pixel every 15 seconds, and even view an hour by hour history of your pixels in the history tab.
+Because I have no backend yet, I've set the pixel page to check for history 'snapshots' every few minutes.
+So if you leave your pixels window open for a few minutes when logged in, it will start adding the hour by hour screenshots.
 I even got some fake 'users' changing pixels, but there is a weird bug with my timer loop, so I've turned it off by default.
 - [x] **Hooks** - Tons of hooks.
 I use them to change the color pallet, the pixels, the timer, and the notifications.

 ## 🚀 Service deliverable